The good news is, there are plenty of simple steps you can take to keep down the cost of your weekly shop.

 3. Look for good in-store promotions

-Keep an eye out for buy-one-get-one-free deals and other offers, and take advantage of these to stock up on basics, such as toilet paper, toothpaste and washing powder.
+Keep an eye out for buy-one-get-one-free deals and other offers, and take advantage of these to stock up on basics, such as toilet paper, toothpaste and washing powder, or on items you'd normally buy.

 Remember that bulk buying may make sense for some items, but could turn out to be a false economy if you’re buying perishables – or items you don’t really need.